KeevenSivanathan/KeevenSivanathan/README.md

   - I graduated from the University of San Francisco (USFCA) in 2021 with a BS in Data Science
   - I'm currently enrolled at USFCA pursuing my Master's degree in Information Systems, graduating in December 2022
   - I am looking for Data Science and Data Analyst internships
-  - In my free time, I like to play around with 3D modeling applications
+  - In my free time, I like to work on my hobby of creating 3D-rendered objects

 👀 I’m interested in:
   - Data Analytics